Cuprate/old_book/src/monero/database/types.md

 Notes:
 - `#pragma pack()` is used to gain place in memory.
 See [this StackOverflow answer](http://stackoverflow.com/questions/3318410/ddg#3318475) for explanation.
-- [cumulative difficulty has been set as a 128bit integer](https://github.com/monero-project/monero/pull/5239), so difficulty_low means the first lower 64bit, difficulty_high means the upper 64bit.
+- [cumulative difficulty has been set as a 128bit integer](https://github.com/monero-project/monero/pull/5239), so difficulty_low means the first lower 64bit, difficulty_high means the upper 64bit, although through out the code base these names might be slightly different.

 ### blockchain_db.h